Rural Forest Markets Act

 Carbon markets offer one of the most cost-effective opportunities to empower family forest owners to act on climate as they leverage private investment rather than needing government funding.
 To support family forest owners in acting on climate, Sens.
 Debbie Stabenow, D-Mich., and Mike Braun, R-Ind., have introduced the Rural Forest Markets Act, a bill that would create carbon markets for small forest holders.
 The act would:

 - Help small-scale, family forest owners access new economic opportunities and increase their forests’ carbon sequestration and storage.

-- Unlock new revenue streams for landowners needed to invest in land management that will eventually generate value in the form of a carbon, water or other similar commodity that can be sold in a marketplace.
+- Unlock new revenue streams for landowners needed to invest in land management that will eventually generate value in the form of carbon, water or another similar commodity that can be sold in a marketplace.

 - Allow the United States to achieve the necessary scale of climate impact as well as bring private finance from large corporations to rural America.